fmenozzi/miniMAT/README.md

   * Assignment and manipulation of matrix literals with literal fields (e.g. `[1 2; 3 4]`)
   * Read-only single-value matrix indexing (e.g. `A(2)`, `A(1,1)`)
   * `who` and `whos` to view variables in current scope
+  * `clear` to delete variables from the current scope
   * `clc` to clear the console
   * `quit` and `exit` to quit the application
   * REPL and error diagnostic output closely resembling MATLAB output